Bill Grayden: State politics: 1956–1993

 In 1956, Grayden returned to the Legislative Assembly, winning the seat of South Perth.
 He stood as an unendorsed Liberal against the endorsed Liberal and Country League (LCL) candidate, and was re-elected as an "independent Liberal" at the 1959 election, again defeating an endorsed candidate.
 He subsequently was admitted as an LCL member.

 Grayden had a strong interest in indigenous affairs.
 In 1956, he told parliament that the British nuclear tests at Maralinga "could mean death from sickness or starvation to 800 tribal aborigines", and that it would be difficult to warn them due to their nomadic nature.
 In the same year he led a parliamentary enquiry into the state of remote indigenous peoples.
 The resulting report by the select committee was tabled in December 1956, officially called the Report of the Select Committee appointed to Enquire into Native Welfare Conditions in the Laverton-Warburton Range Area, also known as the Grayden Report.
 It brought to public consciousness the dreadful plight of many of the nomadic Wongi peoples, and after newspaper publicity the affair developed into what became known as the Warburton Ranges controversy, leading to much public discussion, lobbying of both federal and state governments, and Indigenous activism.
 The latter contributed to a national movement campaigning for the rights of Indigenous Australians, including the formation of what is now known as Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI).

-In February 1957, disappointed by the public reaction to the report, Grayden and Aboriginal pastor Douglas Nicholls returned to Ngaanyatjarra with a film camera to document the conditions.
+In February 1957, disappointed by the public reaction to the report, Grayden, fellow MLA Stan Lapham and Aboriginal pastor Douglas Nicholls returned to Ngaanyatjarra with a film camera to document the conditions.
 The resulting film Their Darkest Hour (also titled Manslaughter), shown at public meetings around Australia, was said to have "variously shocked and enraged audiences" and has been called "one of the earliest examples of activist documentary in Australia".
 Grayden also released a book of black and white photographs titled Adam and Atoms.

 In 1974, Grayden was appointed Minister for Labour and Industry, Consumer Affairs, Immigration and Tourism in the government of Charles Court.
 In 1976 he introduced legislation that would abolish compulsory trade union membership.
 Grayden resigned from the ministry in 1978 following "an early-morning fracas involving two policemen in a Perth hotel", as a result of which he was convicted of assault and wilful damage.
 He returned to the ministry after the 1980 state election as Minister for Education, Cultural Affairs, and Recreation.
 Grayden was removed from the ministry in 1982 following Court's retirement and replacement by Ray O'Connor.
 The Canberra Times described him at the time as "the WA Parliament's stormy petrel" and noted that he expected to spend another 10 or 12 years in politics.

 Grayden left the Assembly in 1993.